The respiratory illness commonly referred to as “coronavirus” and officially called COVID-19 has changed life as we know it.

 - stock up on medications

-- ask a friend or family member to shop for groceries for you
+- ask a friend or family member to shop for groceries or pick up medications for you

-The CDC says that cases of COVID-19 will increase over time, and it is likely to be a widespread problem that could last for months.
-Because this is a rapidly changing situation, it’s wise to pay attention to the CDC’s updates to continue assessing the risks.
+Because this is a continually changing situation, it’s wise to pay attention to the CDC’s updates to continue assessing the risks in your area.

 “Since this is such a changing landscape, it’s important for people to visit CDC.gov or their state health department website for updated information,” says Dr. Moore.
 “Some hospitals and state health departments are also setting up hotlines to help keep people informed or answer questions.”